 Pregnancy is an extraordinary time when the body is performing one of life’s biggest miracles; producing life.
 However, for most mothers-to-be, pregnancy may not feel as wondrous as the body transforms and discomfort settles in.
 Many expecting mothers begin to feel lower back and hip pain in their 2ndor 3rd trimester but oftentimes, they do not know where or how to receive comfort.
 Luckily, chiropractic care during pregnancy not only provides relief, but the Webster Technique is effective in promoting a healthy pregnancy for both mom and baby!

 The Webster Technique is a chiropractic technique that works on improving pelvis and sacrum misalignments which can create tension on the supporting soft tissues and ultimately lead to constraints on the uterus.
-Our Vancouver chiropractors reduce constraints and stress on the uterus by establish balance in the pelvis and the supporting ligaments.
+Our Vancouver chiropractors reduce constraints and stress on the uterus by establishing balance in the pelvis and supporting ligaments.
 When the ligaments supporting the uterus are balanced and tension is released, pregnancy-related pain can improve.

 Watch Dr. Kim perform the Webster Technique following a prenatal chiropractic adjustment.

 Sign up for our monthly newsletter to stay up to date on health and wellness news and advice.